gscaramuzzino/quarkus-testing-junit-mockito/README.md

-# Test a Quarkus application with REST Assured and H2 Database
+# Test a Quarkus application with Junit%, Mockito and H2 Database

-Simple project that shows you how to test a Quarkus application with REST Assured and H2 Database.
+Simple project that shows you how to test a Quarkus application with Junit5, Mockito and H2 Database.

 This project uses Quarkus, the Supersonic Subatomic Java Framework.